Alice Karle Appraisal

 She valued the rough and the hand made, and is most noted for her highly graphic works, especially of strong women.
 Kilgallen also painted letters and symbols, of which this assemblage is an example.

 Margaret Kilgallen began her career as a librarian.
 She was a printmaker and traditional letterpress printer, strongly drawn to language and typography as avenues of visual expression.
 The idea of language and images as expressions of a common artistic language first gained impetus as a movement with the Symbolists of the 19th century.
 Arthur Rimbaud’s and Paul Verlaine’s poetry, and Paul Gauguin’s paintings gave rise to the Symbolist Movement in literature, and in art to Les Nabis, of whom Maurice Denis, Pierre Bonnard, and Édouard Vuillard were prominent members.

 The idea of the word, or letter, as an image in itself, equally as meaningful as an object, was further developed in a number of early 20th century art movements, the analytic cubism of Braque and Picasso, the Imagists and Vorticists led by the poet Ezra Pound and the artist Wyndham Lewis, and the manifestoes of the Italian and Russian Futurists.
-Margaret Kilgallen draws on this heritage, but she also had a strong connection to Folk Art, and her work is in a distinctly American voice.
+Margaret Kilgallen draws on this history, but she also had a strong connection to Folk Art and her work is distinctly American.